 - Additionally, you may set up alerts for when the tracking device is in the presence of light.
 This would alert you if a burglar opened a box or container containing expensive goods.

-- Intelligent sensors can identify excessive vibration and shock.
-So when your cargo is mishandled or dropped by any third party, which may also be due to theft movements, the trackers will send alerts using the inbuilt tilt and shock sensors.
+- Intelligent sensors are capable of detecting excessive vibration and shock.
+So, if your merchandise is mishandled or dropped by a third party, which might potentially be due to theft movements, the trackers will transmit warnings utilizing the tilt and shock sensors incorporated into the device.